Darshil-P/darshil-p/README.md

 - I'm a 3rd Year Computer Science Student
 - Currently Working on Android Development with Flutter
 - Interested in Full-Stack Development
-- I Want to Learn React & Rust
+- I Want to Learn Svelte & Rust
 - Fun Fact: I Use Arch

 <hr/>